Cosmological effect of coherent oscillation of ultralight scalar fields in a multicomponent universe: Inclusion of other matter components and the generalization of the coherently oscillating scalar field solution

 In the above equations, $\tau d/dt$ of any function $\dot{\phi}_\pm$ or $\phi_\pm$ simply specifies the change of these functions in the time interval $\tau$.
 We have assumed that these functions change negligibly in the time interval $\tau$, and consequently, the terms in the brackets on the left side of the (left hand side of the) above equations (which contain $\tau$) are negligible, and consequently, the other terms (in the above equations) must also be negligible.
 In Ref.~\cite{PhysRevD.44.352}, the above equations become solvable because all the terms in the brackets, appearing in the above equations, individually vanish for all times $a(t)\propto (1 + At)^{2/3}$.
 In the present case, all the bracketed terms in the above equations remain nonzero; they have negligible values because $m\gg H$.
 The initial conditions play a special role because we have exactly set $\left(\dot{\phi}_{\pm}(0) +\frac32 H(0)~\phi_{\pm}(0)\right) = 0$ at the Cauchy surface, hence initially all the bracketed terms in the above equations are zero.
 Because $a(t) \ne a_i(1+ A t)^{2/3}$ in our case, the bracketed terms will not remain exactly zero for later times but will pick up negligible values as we have maintained $m \gg H$ for all times.
 The constraint in the initial condition, as given in Eq.~(\ref{initcn}), makes the above equations consistent.
 If we have not assumed $\left(\dot{\phi}_{\pm}(0) +\frac32 H(0)~\phi_{\pm}(0)\right) \sim 0$ initially, then the initial conditions should have contradicted Eq.~(\ref{gen1}) and Eq.~(\ref{gen2}) when $m\gg H$.
 We can say that when $a(t)\propto (1 + At)^{\frac23}$ the constraint $\left(\dot{\phi}_{\pm}(0) +\frac32 H(0)~\phi_{\pm}(0)\right)= 0$ exactly propagates along time, whereas in a multicomponent universe, the constraint propagates approximately.
 This approximation works very well when $m \gg H$.

 From the above discussion we can now conclude that if we allow $k \ne 0$ and more matter components and the cosmological constant in the universe where the Friedmann equations are given by Eq.~(\ref{cfried1}) and Eq.~(\ref{cfried2}) and the quantities $\phi_\pm(0), \dot{\phi}_\pm(0), a(0), \dot{a}(0)$ satisfy the conditions given in Eq.~(\ref{initcn}) then the equivalence between the oscillating scalar field sector and the CDM sector remains valid as long as $m\gg H$.
-Even if the new matter components have a non-minimal coupling with the $\phi$, the initial conditions in Eq.~(\ref{initcn}) and the condition $m\gg H$ play an active role in preserving the aforementioned equivalence.
+Even if the scalar field $\phi$ decays into some other component, the initial conditions in Eq.~(\ref{initcn}) and the condition $m\gg H$ play an active role in preserving the aforementioned equivalence.

 In the present case the initial conditions on the oscillating scalar field, in the general case, are chosen in such a way that when all the other matter components of the universe are removed from the system, the dynamics of the system settles down to the one component system where the equivalence between the coherently oscillating scalar field model and CDM sector holds perfectly for $m\gg H$.
 The statements about the equivalence of the coherent oscillating scalar field model and the CDM sector, in the most general case, depend upon the choice of the initial conditions stated here.
 The statements made in this section will be numerically verified in various cases, and we will show that the generalization of the aforementioned equivalence can in principle, be done for all practical cases in cosmology.